-Ultimate flu TV binge: What to watch when you’re stuck on the couch
+Ultimate flu TV binge: Movies and TV shows to watch when you’re sick

 Sickness runs rampant in offices during winter.
-Avoid boredom with our top recommendations for what to watch on Foxtel Play while you're recovering at home with our top streaming recommendations.
+Avoid boredom while you're recovering at home with our top streaming recommendations.

-Whether you’re faking it or on your very last legs, we’ve chosen 10 excellent movies and TV shows for you to watch while you’re suffering.
+Whether you’re faking it or you're on your last legs, we’ve curated 10 excellent movies and TV shows to help you mend.

 You should watch… Ferris Bueller’s Day Off